vmiklos/osm-gimmisn/guide/src/usage.md

 case '42a' is normalized to '42', you can write '42a' in the invalid list, and it'll silence '42'.
 This has the benefit that the `invalid` items will keep working even if you later decide to set the `housenumber-letters: true` mode.

+The items of the `invalid` list containing hyphens (`-`) are handled before other `invalid` items: the hyphen is not expanded, and they filter out reference items.
+Both sides delete slashes (`/`) and convert to lowercase before comparing.

 ## Searching for missing streets